UMAprotocol/UMIPs/UMIPs/umip-28.md

 The value of this identifier will follow the exact same process but undergo one additional step: it will be the result of dividing 1/CNYUSD.

-The chosen historical BTC/ARS endpoints are:
+The chosen historical USDCNY endpoints are:

 | Endpoint | Field name of price |
 |------------|------------------------------------------------------------------------------------------------------------------------------------------|